 In the academy-wide financial statements, the Academy's activities are presented as follows:

-• Governmental activities: The Academy's basic services are included here, such as regular and special education, instructional support, transportation, administration, business, and operation and maintenance.
+Governmental activities: The Academy's basic services are included here, such as regular and special education, instructional support, transportation, administration, business, operation and maintenance, and student/school activities.
 State aid finances most of these activities.